Elevated railway

-An elevated railway or elevated train (also known as an el train for short) is a rapid transit railway with the tracks above street level on a viaduct or other elevated structure (usually constructed from steel, cast iron, concrete, or bricks).
-The railway may be broad-gauge, standard-gauge or narrow-gauge railway, light rail, monorail, or a suspension railway.
-Elevated railways are normally found in urban areas where there would otherwise be multiple level crossings.
+An elevated railway or elevated train (also known as an el train or el for short) is a railway with the tracks above street level on a viaduct or other elevated structure (usually constructed from steel, cast iron, concrete, or bricks).
+The railway may be a broad-gauge, standard-gauge or narrow-gauge railway, rapid transit, light rail, monorail, or a suspension railway.
+Elevated railways are normally found in urban areas that would otherwise require impracticably many level crossings.
 Usually, the tracks of elevated railways that run on steel viaducts can be seen from street level.

 History

 The earliest elevated railway was the London and Greenwich Railway on a brick viaduct of 878 arches, built between 1836 and 1838.
 The first 2.5 mi of the London and Blackwall Railway (1840) was also built on a viaduct.
 During the 1840s there were other plans for elevated railways in London that never came to fruition.

 From the late 1860s onward, elevated railways became popular in US cities.
-The New York West Side and Yonkers Patent Railway operated with cable cars from 1868 to 1870, thereafter locomotive-hauled.
-This was followed by the Manhattan Railway Company in 1875, the South Side Elevated Railroad, Chicago (1892–), and the elevated lines of the Boston Elevated Railway (1901–).
-The Chicago transit system itself is known as the "L", short for "elevated".
-The Berlin Stadtbahn (1882) and the Vienna Stadtbahn (1898) are also mainly elevated.
+New York's West Side and Yonkers Patent Railway opened in 1868 as a cable-hauled elevated railway and was operated using locomotives after 1871, when it was renamed the New York Elevated Railroad.
+This was followed in 1875 by the Manhattan Railway Company, which took over the New York Elevated Railroad.
+Other early elevated systems in the US included the Chicago "L", which was built by multiple competing companies beginning in 1892, as well as the Boston Elevated Railway in 1901 and the Market–Frankford Line in Philadelphia in 1907.
+Globally, the Berlin Stadtbahn (1882) and the Vienna Stadtbahn (1898) are also mainly elevated.

 The first electric elevated railway was the Liverpool Overhead Railway, which operated through Liverpool docks from 1893 until 1956.

-In London, the Docklands Light Railway is a modern elevated railway that opened in 1987 and, since, has expanded.
+In London, the Docklands Light Railway is a modern elevated railway that opened in 1987 and has since expanded.
 The trains are driverless and automatic.
 Another modern elevated railway is Tokyo's driverless Yurikamome line, opened in 1995.

 Systems

 Monorail systems

 Most monorails are elevated railways, such as the Disneyland Monorail System (1959), the Tokyo Monorail (1964), the Sydney Monorail (1988–2013), the KL Monorail, the Las Vegas Monorail, the Seattle Center Monorail and the São Paulo Monorail.
-Many maglev railways are also elevated.
+Most maglev railways are also elevated.